echoCTF/echoCTF.RED/docs/DOCKER-SERVERS.md

 ```

 Push your changes to the server by running ansible-playbook.
 Ansible will try
 to connect based on the user defined on the `dockerd160.yml` file.
-The options
+The first
-`-k` asks for ssh password and `-K` asks for the `su root` password.
+password is for the SSH to connect with the user supplied (eg `sysadmin`) and
+the second is for becoming root through `su`.
 ```sh
 ansible-playbook -K -k -i inventories/dockers playbooks/docker-masters.yml
 ```

+**NOTE:** The options `-k` asks for ssh password and `-K` asks for the
-NOTE: Take a look at the following page for more information on the options `-K` and `-k` https://docs.ansible.com/ansible/2.3/become.html#command-line-options
+`su` password for `root`.
+For more information on the ansible options `-K` and
+`-k`, take a look at the following page https://docs.ansible.com/ansible/2.3/become.html#command-line-options

-Once this is done, you will have to restart your docker server (`dockerd160`)
+Once this the playbook is complete without failures, you will have to restart
-for all the changes to activate.
+your docker server (`dockerd160`) for all the changes to activate.

 If you're using virtual machines for the docker servers make sure you allow
 promiscuous mode settings and as well as mac address changes.
 This is needed